willdurand/willdurand.github.io/_posts/2012-02-25-deploying-with-git.markdown

 ---

 Yeah, I know yet another blog post on this topic.
-The main difference with others is that I wrote it myself, and it's quite up to date.
+The main difference with others is that I wrote it myself, and it's quite up to date :p

 I often rely on [Capistrano](https://github.com/capistrano/capistrano/wiki/) to deploy web applications.